crypto-willie/PATIML/README.md

 3)  Add all indicators, no going back after this step without re-training!
 4)  If your using Conner Template, NQ only!
 Change AC4 & AC4+ Imbalance Mode to "Horizontal"
 5)  We ready to train!
-6)  Create models Trend & Regression.
+6)  Create models "Trend & Regression".
 7)  Open PATIML.app
 8)  Set DATA Seris to 30 Days
 9)  Step Only Needed for Model to use in different Time Zones!
 Open Ninja Script Editor add // in front of AddPlot(Brushes.Transparent, "TIMEOfDAY"); & compile: